applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 Each language is represented by its ISO key (en for english, fr for french, it for italian, etc...) and each translation is in the form `"key": "value"`.

-Translations can be used anywhere on the site by doing `t.key_of_translation`.
+Translations can be used in liquid files by doing `t.key_of_translation`.

 If you want to have dynamic content in a translation it will look like this: `"key": "My name is %{ variable_text }"`.
 For this to work there must also be a liquid variable in the file where this translation is called whose value is the changing part (`{% capture variable_text %}{{ guest.first_name }}{% endcapture %}`).